PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 ### Content element: Modify
 The modify element allows you to replace file contents, allowing you to copy files using the `file` element, then substituting content to meet your needs.
+Multiple original, substitute and condition attributes can be used in a single modify element to modify a file to your requirements.

 Available attributes for this content element are:
 - `replace`   - Specify a replacement operation of the file content.